 One of the main goals in dentistry is to conserve the natural tooth structure by any means.
 If a tooth becomes damaged or shows signs of decay, we only want to remove the decay or defective parts of the tooth while maintaining the integrity of the rest of the tooth.
-Dr. Sheen offers dental inlays and onlays to restore the tooth making it functional and strong again.
+Dr. Sheen offers dental inlays and onlays to restore the tooth, making it functional and strong again.

-Dental inlays and onlays are conservative dental restorations made from high quality porcelain and resin materials.
+Dental inlays and onlays are conservative dental restorations made from high-quality porcelain and resin materials.
 They are two of the strongest, most durable treatment options available today for patients whose teeth have experienced excessive damage or wear.

 Inlay and Onlay in Annapolis

-The beginning part of the process to having either an inlay or onlay placed is similar to having a tooth filling done.
+The beginning part of the process of having either an inlay or onlay placed is similar to having a tooth filling done.
 Dr. Sheen will begin by removing the damaged or decayed portions of the tooth.
 When only the healthy tooth structure is remaining, he will take digital impressions of the tooth.

 He will utilize advanced CEREC technology to prepare the restoration while you wait.
 In a single visit, our dentist in Annapolis, MD can design, fabricate, and permanently bond the restoration to the tooth.

 What is an inlay?

 Dr. Sheen will use a porcelain inlay to restore a tooth that has significant decay that is too large for a simple tooth filling.
 The inlay will be custom-made to fit right inside the tooth.
 It is a single solid piece that is made precisely to the size and shape of the missing portion of the tooth.
 Inlays are stronger than standard dental fillings and create a stronger surface for chewing.

 What is an onlay?